satylogin/general-adt-and-algorithms/README.md

 version 1.1 of tick tak toe game is a slight modification of the earlier version of game...
 If you are interested in making other strategy games for example chess, contact me on my mail address.

+version 1.0 of link list program is a simple implementation of link list. version 1.1 is stack implementation of link list.

 happy coding....

 mail - satyarthagrahari@gmail.com